heroku/kafka-packaging-scripts/README.md

 themselves.
 In other words, this situation may happen if the scope of the CP release didn't change but instead we made a packaging and/or deployment mistake.

-In this case you will keep the original release settings as is but increase the `REVISION` number.
+In this case you will keep the original release settings as-is but increase the `REVISION` number only.

 At the example of the CP 1.0 settings above, here are the settings to deploy a new revision of the same release: